mikek/django-honeypot/README.rst

 ``HONEYPOT_VERIFIER`` is an advanced option that you can specify to validate the honeypot.
 The default verifier ensures that the contents of the honeypot field matches ``HONEYPOT_VALUE``.
 Using a combination of a callable for ``HONEYPOT_VALUE`` and ``HONEYPOT_VERIFIER`` it is possible to implement a more advanced technique such as using timestamps.

+You can set ``HONEYPOT_FIELD_IS_OPTIONAL`` to skip checks on unprotected forms.
+This way it becomes possible just to use ``HoneypotViewMiddleware`` with ``render_honeypot_field`` template tag to protect some third-party app's URLs/views.
+It helps in a situation when you can not modify urlconf or decorate a view.
+This method introduces much less overhead than ``HoneypotResponseMiddleware`` does.

 Adding honeypot fields to specific forms and views
 --------------------------------------------------